j4sin/woocogs/README.md

 # woocogs
 Discogs to WooCommerce Import

 This is a simple script that allows you to connect Discogs and your WooCommerce vinyl store.
 You can enter catalog ids manually or upload a CSV file (simple file with catalog ids separated by commas).
 I run this on my local machine.
+Requires Python & Flask

 You'll need to update the woocogs.py file and the discogs_token.json file with your Discogs and WooCommerce api information.